AdobeDocs/experience-manager-learn.en/help/cloud-service/cloud-5/cloud5-season-1.md

 ## Season 1

-Each season varies in length and will be released on a fixed schedule.
+Each season varies in length and is released on a fixed schedule.
 Season 1's topics are primarily driven from past requests that we have come across in our day-to-day engagements with customers and partners.
 Visit this page for weekly updates or follow us on the social network of your choosing.

 <table>
   <tr>